 Mark Risby of Digibox talking NDI

-More coll display tech from LG
+More cool display tech from LG

 Richard Isabelle Marjorie and Christophe with Shure